-I feel like God truly answered a prayer and performed a miracle.
-Having Justin with me during delivery was a miracle and something I knew if God would allow it, he would let Justin be there.
+I can’t believe Justin made it to my delivery, for awhile we weren’t’ sure he was going to make it.
 This blog has been a way to share updates, but it has also been a personal journal.
 I wanted to write this post mostly for me so I can remember that day.
-I also wanted to share this video and story because so many of you prayed that Justin would be able to be at the hospital.
-Prayers were answered so thank you! 🙂
+I also wanted to share this video and story because so many of you hoped that Justin would be able to be at the hospital.
+Thank you!

 I had a doctors appointment on Friday the 6th and everything looked great and normal.
 I woke up the next day and I could barley walk my legs were so swollen.
 I kept checking my blood pressure over the weekend and it started getting higher.
 By Monday morning nothing had changed so we decided to go straight to the hospital to get it checked out.
 We were pretty sure I would end up staying at the hospital so I brought my hospital bag.
 I knew it was hard for Justin to not be the one driving me there.

 Once we got there they checked my blood work and sure enough I tested positive for pre-eclampsia.
 That was enough to induce me that day.
 I was so uncomfortable I was happy to hear I didn’t have to wait another week to have these babies.

 It was sad and hard not to have Justin there, but I’m so glad my mom was able to be with me during labor.
 Before I was induced I asked for an ultrasound to make sure both boys heads were down.
 I did not want to go through hours of labor to end up finding out one or both were breech.
 I was super relieved when it was confirmed both heads were down and I was able to try for a vaginal birth.
 Labor lasted 28 hours and I made sure to facetime Justin the whole time.
 I updated him on how things were going and tried to make him feel like he was there as much as possible.